 While exploring the cave, paleontologists, those who study prehistoric life, uncovered an 86,000-year record of the local faunal community.
 The finds included the following: skeletons of an 86,000-year-old Shasta ground sloth, a 34,000-year-old horse, and an 11,000-year-old bear, as well as terrestrial snails, a clam, a toad, lizards, rabbits, snakes, a coyote, a ringtail, and many species of rodents.
 These discoveries have lead paleontologists to declare Kartchner Caverns a treasure house of information on the local fossil history of the uplands around the San Pedro River Valley.

 The University of Arizona Cooperative Extension, SAHRA, and Arizona State Parks jointly created an interactive website about the key role of water in the history and evolution of Kartchner Caverns and the San Pedro River Basin.
-The online program introduces the hydrology of the caverns: how water created the cave spaces and formations; how it continues to shape the caverns today; and the water cycle of the Upper San Pedro Basin. .
+The online program introduces the hydrology of the caverns: how water created the cave spaces and formations, how it continues to shape the caverns today, and the water cycle of the Upper San Pedro Basin.

 An inter-agency study examined variations in bacteria on the various formation at Kartchner Caverns.
 Download poster (below) to learn more.

 Abstract: Kartchner Caverns is a 3.9 km long wet living carbonate cave in the southwestern USA near Benson, Arizona.
-The cave represents an oligotrophic environment with high humidity (average 99.4%) and elevated CO2.
-Because of its unique geology, Kartchner Caverns contains minerals from six different chemical classes: carbonates, sulfates, oxides, nitrates, silicates and phosphates, and is considered as one of the top ten caves in the world in terms of mineral diversity.
+The cave represents an oligotrophic environment with high humidity (average 99.4 percent) and elevated CO2.
+Because of its unique geology, Kartchner Caverns contains minerals from six different chemical classes: carbonates, sulfates, oxides, nitrates, silicates and phosphates, and is considered as one of the top 10 caves in the world in terms of mineral diversity.
 Furthermore, Kartchner is also characterized by its variety of speleothems (secondary mineral deposits).
 In 2006, the cave was added to the National Science Foundation’s Microbial Observatory Program.
 One goal of our studies in Kartchner is to characterize the heterogeneity of bacterial communities on speleothems.
 The objective of this study was to explore both, intra- and inter-speleothem variability in the bacterial community structure.
 Ten different formations located in a single cave room within an area of approx. 10 m (length) x 2 m (width) were examined.
 A chemical element profile of a surface sample scraped from each formation was performed using ICP-MS analysis.
 The analysis revealed differences in the elemental content of the ten formations.
 Bacterial DNA community fingerprints were generated from each speleothem using DGGE analysis of PCR-amplified 16S rRNA gene fragments.
 The intra-speleothem analysis revealed that the community profiles from the same formation are more similar to each other than to profiles from different speleothems.
-For the inter-speleothem analysis, bacterial community clusters were observed which appear to be influenced by the spatial location of the formation in the room.
+For the inter-speleothem analysis, bacterial community clusters were observed that appear to be influenced by the spatial location of the formation in the room.

 Bacterial and Archaeal Community Structure of Two Adjacent Calcite Speleothems in Kartchner Caverns, Arizona, USA